Farhadali987/Agentic-Chat-Assistant/chainlit.md

-🚀 Panaversity AI Assistant
-This is an AI-powered assistant built using Chainlit and Google Gemini API, developed by Agentic AI Engineer Farhad Ali Laghari.
-It responds intelligently in English, Urdu, or Sindhi, and introduces its creator when asked.
+ Chainlit Setup Guide for Panaversity AI Assistant This guide walks you through setting up and running the Chainlit-based AI assistant that uses the Gemini API.
+Developed by Farhad Ali Laghari, this chatbot responds in English, Urdu, and Sindhi, and introduces its creator when asked.

-✨ Features
-🤖 Built using Chainlit + Gemini API

-🌐 Understands and responds in English, Urdu, and Sindhi

-🧠 Provides smart conversational responses

-🙋 Introduces the developer when asked "Who created you?"

-🔐 Uses .env for API key management

-🛠️ Tech Stack
+📦 Prerequisites
-Python 3.10+
+Python 3.10 or higher

-Chainlit
+pip

-Google Gemini API
+Gemini API key from Google AI Studio

-Langdetect

-dotenv
+Git (optional but recommended)

+Virtual environment support

-📦 Installation
+⚙️ Installation Steps
-Clone the repository
+Clone the Project

 bash
 Copy
 Edit
 git clone https://github.com/your-username/panaversity-ai-assistant.git
 cd panaversity-ai-assistant
-Create a virtual environment
+Set Up a Virtual Environment

 bash
 Copy
 Edit
 python -m venv venv
-source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+source venv/bin/activate  # Windows: venv\Scripts\activate
-Install dependencies
+Install Required Libraries

 bash
 Copy
 Edit
 pip install -r requirements.txt
+Add Your Gemini API Key

-Create a .env file and add your Gemini API key
+Create a .env file in the root of your project:

 ini
 Copy
 Edit
 GEMINI_API_KEY=your_google_gemini_api_key_here
-🚀 Running the Assistant
+🚀 Run Chainlit App
+Start the Chainlit app using:

 bash
 Copy
 Edit
 chainlit run app.py
-Then open the URL shown in your terminal (usually http://localhost:8000).
+Chainlit will open your chatbot in the browser (usually at http://localhost:8000).

-📄 Example Prompts
+🧠 Chatbot Behavior
+Responds based on Google Gemini 2.0 Flash

+Automatically replies in the same language as the user: English, Urdu, or Sindhi

+Provides a custom introduction for the creator when asked:

+"Who created you?"

+"Who is your developer?"

+"Who made you?"

+🧪 Testing It
+Try these in the chat:

-Who created you? → "I was created by Agentic AI Engineer Farhad Ali Laghari."
+Who created you?

-توهان جو نالو ڇا آهي؟ → Sindhi response
+توهان ڪير آهيو؟

-آپ کہاں سے ہیں؟ → Urdu response
+آپ کہاں سے ہیں؟

-📧 Contact
-Farhad Ali Laghari
-Email: [your-email@example.com]
-Phone: 0324 8834244
-GitHub: github.com/your-username
+🧼 Resetting or Restarting
+To reset the environment:

+bash
+Copy
+Edit
+deactivate
+rm -rf venv
+To re-run the app, re-activate the virtual environment and run Chainlit again.

+📁 File Structure Overview
+bash
+Copy
+Edit
+panaversity-ai-assistant/
+│
+├── app.py               # Main Chainlit application
+├── agents/              # Custom agent and config setup ├── .env                 # Your Gemini API key
+├── requirements.txt     # Python dependencies
+├── README.md            # Project overview
+└── chainlit.md          # Chainlit-specific guide (this file)